toobaditstaken/Word-Press-Game/README.md

   * Once you win or lose press any key again to play again.

-# Software to create Liri
+# Languages used to create Word-Press-Game

 javascript,
 CSS,